Vloqus/WebhookIPPuller/README.md

 Discord Webhook Messenger with IP Logger
 This is a simple website that allows users to send messages to a Discord webhook while logging their IP address for safety purposes.

+Look at the UI and functionality here ! https://vloqus.github.io/WebhookIPPuller/

 Features

 User Input: Users can type a message into a textbox and send it to a specified Discord webhook.